 Click Find.
 In the first text field, we input the variable that we want to be replaced.
 In this case, let’s put Dates[Month & Year].

 In the second text field, we input the replacement text.
-Let’s copy __COLUMN__ from the Available Keywords and paste in the text field.
+Let’s copy __COLUMN__ from the Available Keywords and paste into the text field.
 Click Replace All.

-Notice how the Dates[Month & Year] from the original code is replaced by __COLUMN__.
+Notice how the Dates[Month & Year] from the original code are replaced by __COLUMN__.

 Next, replace Dates[MonthnYear] for our sort column.
 Input it in the first text field and replace it with __COLUMN1__ from the keywords.
 Then click Replace All.